-The Weekly Rate applicable to the 2019 Series H Bonds will be the rate that, in the determination of the Remarketing Agent, would result as nearly as practicable in the market value of the 2019 Series H Bonds on the Effective Rate Date (without taking into account accrued interest thereon) being 100 percent of the principal amount thereof.
-In determining the Weekly Rate for any 2019 Series H Bonds, the Remarketing Agent will take into account to the extent applicable (1) market interest rates for comparable securities held by open-end municipal bond funds or other institutional or private investors with substantial portfolios (a) with interest rate adjustment periods and demand purchase options substantially identical to those 2019 Series H Bonds, (b) bearing interest at a variable rate intended to maintain par value, and (c) rated by a national credit rating agency in the same category as those 2019 Series H Bonds; (2) other financial market rates and indices that may have a bearing on the Weekly Rate (including, but not limited to, rates borne by commercial paper, Treasury Bills, commercial bank prime rates, certificate of deposit rates, federal fund rates, the London Interbank Offered Rate ("LIBOR"), indices maintained by The Bond Buyer, and other publicly available interest rate indices); (3) general financial market conditions; and (4) factors particular to the Agency and those 2019 Series H Bonds.
+The Weekly Rate applicable to the 2019 Series D Bonds will be the rate that, in the determination of the Remarketing Agent, would result as nearly as practicable in the market value of the 2019 Series D Bonds on the Effective Rate Date (without taking into account accrued interest thereon) being 100 percent of the principal amount thereof.
+In determining the Weekly Rate for any 2019 Series D Bonds, the Remarketing Agent will take into account to the extent applicable (1) market interest rates for comparable securities held by open-end municipal bond funds or other institutional or private investors with substantial portfolios (a) with interest rate adjustment periods and demand purchase options substantially identical to those 2019 Series D Bonds, (b) bearing interest at a variable rate intended to maintain par value, and (c) rated by a national credit rating agency in the same category as those 2019 Series D Bonds; (2) other financial market rates and indices that may have a bearing on the Weekly Rate (including, but not limited to, rates borne by commercial paper, Treasury Bills, commercial bank prime rates, certificate of deposit rates, federal fund rates, the London Interbank Offered Rate ("LIBOR"), the index published by the Securities Industry and Financial Markets Association (formerly, The Bond Market Association) based upon data compiled by Municipal Market Data concerning tax-exempt variable rates (the "SIFMA Index"), indices maintained by The Bond Buyer, and other publicly available interest rate indices); (3) general financial market conditions; and (4) factors particular to the Agency and those 2019 Series D Bonds.

-The determination by the Remarketing Agent of the Weekly Rate to be borne by any 2019 Series H Bonds (other than Bank Bonds) will be conclusive and binding on the Owners of those 2019 Series H Bonds.
-If the Remarketing Agent or the Trustee fails to give any notice required under the 2019 Series H Resolution, or there is any defect in a notice, it will not affect the interest rate on any 2019 Series H Bonds or the rights of the Owners thereof.
+The determination by the Remarketing Agent of the Weekly Rate to be borne by any 2019 Series D Bonds (other than Bank Bonds) will be conclusive and binding on the Owners of those 2019 Series D Bonds.
+If the Remarketing Agent or the Trustee fails to give any notice required under the 2019 Series D Resolution, or there is any defect in a notice, it will not affect the interest rate on any 2019 Series D Bonds or the rights of the Owners thereof.

-If for any reason the position of Remarketing Agent is vacant or a Remarketing Agent fails to establish the interest rate, the 2019 Series H Bonds (other than Bank Bonds) will automatically bear interest in a Weekly Mode with the interest rate reset on a weekly basis at the lesser of (i) One-Month LIBOR plus 0.50 percent or (ii) the Maximum Rate.
+If for any reason the position of Remarketing Agent is vacant or a Remarketing Agent fails to establish the interest rate, the 2019 Series D Bonds (other than Bank Bonds) will automatically bear interest in a Weekly Mode with the interest rate reset on a weekly basis at the lesser of (i) the SIFMA Index plus 0.25 percent or (ii) the Maximum Rate.